Washington National Cathedral: Leadership and funding

-The cathedral is both the episcopal seat of the Bishop of Washington (currently the Right Reverend Mariann Edgar Budde) and the primatial seat of the Presiding Bishop of the Episcopal Church (currently the Most Reverend Michael Curry).
-Budde was elected by the Diocese of Washington in June 2011, to replace Bishop John Bryson Chane; upon her confirmation in November 2011 she became the ninth bishop of the diocese and the first woman to fill the role.
+The cathedral is both the episcopal seat of the Bishop of Washington (currently Mariann Edgar Budde) and the primatial seat of the Presiding Bishop of the Episcopal Church (currently Sean Rowe).
+Budde was elected by the Episcopal Diocese of Washington in June 2011, to replace Bishop John Bryson Chane; upon her confirmation in November 2011 she became the ninth bishop of the diocese and the first woman to fill the role.
+John Walker, the sixth bishop of the Episcopal Diocese of Washington, was its first African American bishop.

-The National Cathedral Association (NCA) seeks to raise and provide funds for and promote the Washington National Cathedral.
+The National Cathedral Association (NCA) began in 1899 to help raise funds to build the Cathedral.
 Across the United States, it has more than 14,000 members, more than 88 percent of whom live outside the Washington area, and who are divided into committees by state.
-Visitors to the cathedral provide another significant source of funds, through donations and group touring fees.
-Every year, each state has a state day at the cathedral, on which that state is recognized by name in the prayers.
-Over a span of about four years, each state is further recognized at a Major State Day, at which time those who live in the state are encouraged to make a pilgrimage to the cathedral and dignitaries from the state are invited to speak.
-American state flags were displayed in the nave until 2007; currently the display of the state flags alternates throughout the year with the display of liturgical banners hung on the pillars, reflecting the seasons of the Church year.
+Supporters who give at least $60 per year are automatically enrolled in the NCA, which includes free admission to the Cathedral and other benefits.

 The budget, $27 million in 2008, was trimmed to $13 million in 2010.
 Staff was reduced from 170 to 70.
 There was an endowment of $50 million.

-List of deans
+The current 2024-2025 budget has grown back to approximately $25 million (approximately $17 million in inflation-adjusted 2008 dollars).

+Cathedral leadership

+Gary R. Hall was chosen to be the 10th dean of Washington National Cathedral in July 2012.
+Hall retired as dean on Dec.
+31, 2015.

 In May 2016, Randolph Marshall Hollerith was named as the next dean of the cathedral.
 Hollerith came to the National Cathedral from St. James Episcopal Church in Richmond, Virginia, where he was rector from 2000 to 2016.